sne4ker/bashsomware/README.md

 I DO NOT hold ANY responsability concerning what this script is being used.

-If you don't understand what exactly this script does, first read the commented version (bashsomware_comments.sh)
+If you don't understand what exactly this script does don't run it.

+I won't be held liable for any harm you do to your own machine/s or machine/s of others.

 Requirements: